Sem Church: History

 The earliest existing historical records of the church date back to the early 1000s when the Borgarting's Law was written, but the exact year of the church's founding is unknown.
 The first church in Sem was a wooden post church.
 The church is located on the old Sem Manor, which later became known as the Jarlsberg Manor since the County of Jarlsberg was based there.
 The church was one of the prominent "county churches" in Vestfold during the early Christian period in Norway.

 Just after the year 1100, the old wooden church was torn down and replaced with the present Romanesque stone building.
 The church was dedicated to Saint Olav and was consecrated on 18 July, but the year of the consecration is not known.
-The church originally consisted of just nave and chancel (the chancel was built a short time before the nave).
+The church originally consisted of just a nave and a chancel (the chancel was built a short time before the nave).
 The nave originally had round-arched portals on the west end (later removed when the church was enlarged), on the south wall (surrounded by two windows), and in the chancel to the south.
 The chancel portal is quite special, surrounded as it is by reliefs of signs from the zodiac as a sort of calendar as well as a scene from Aesop's Fables.

 A well-known incident in 1129 from the Magnussønnenes saga (chapter 26 of the Heimskringla) is said to have taken place here, where Harald Gille walked over a red-hot plow iron (a trial by fire) accompanied by two bishops to prove that he was the son of Magnus Berrføtt (and thus the brother of Sigurd Jorsalfare).
 The historian Peter Andreas Munch also believed that it was in Sem church that the Bagler king Erling Steinvegg participated in a trial by fire for his royal right in 1204.